commanded/eventstore/guides/Getting Started.md

       The database connection pool configuration options are:

       - `:pool_size` - The number of connections (default: `10`).
-      - `:pool_overflow` - The maximum number of overflow connections to start if all connections are checked out (default: `0`).

       Handling requests is done through a queue.
 When DBConnection is started, there are two relevant options to control the queue: